irosyadi/gitbook/note/windows-app.md

 ---
 layout: default
 author: irosyadi
-title:  Awesome Windows Apps
+title:  Awesome List of Windows Apps
 date: 2020-08-05 20:34:24
 category: note
 tags: ["windows", "imron", "app"]
 draft: false
 ---

-# Awesome Windows Apps
+# Awesome List of Windows Apps

 This is a list of awesome apps for Windows 10.